 The UKF7-63 Earth leakage Circuit Breaker is a high-performance 2-Pole Earth Leakage Circuit Breaker (ELCB), also known as a Residual Current Device (RCD).

-The RCCB sensitivity (rated residual operating current, I delta n) is selected based on the protection objective.
-10mA and 30mA sensitivities provide personal protection against electric shock, because a current above 30mA flowing through the human body can cause ventricular fibrillation if it persists for more than 200 milliseconds.
-30mA is the standard for socket outlet circuits in domestic and commercial installations per IEC 60364.
-100mA sensitivity provides fire protection by disconnecting before earth leakage current through degraded insulation reaches a level that can ignite surrounding materials (typically 300-500mA for PVC-insulated cable).
-300mA and 500mA sensitivities provide equipment protection and are used as upstream selectivity RCCBs in cascaded installations where downstream circuits have 30mA protection.
-A 100mA RCCB must not be used as the sole means of personal protection.
+The RCCB sensitivity (I delta n) is selected based on protection goals.
+10mA and 30mA provide personal protection against electric shock, with 30mA being the IEC 60364 standard for socket circuits.
+100mA offers fire protection by disconnecting before degraded insulation leakage ignites surroundings.
+300mA and 500mA protect equipment and serve as upstream selectivity RCCBs in cascaded systems where downstream units use 30mA.
+A 100mA RCCB must not serve as the sole personal protection means.

-KRIPAL UKR7 RCCBs are installed in distribution boards and consumer units worldwide wherever earth leakage protection is specified by the wiring regulations.
+KRIPAL UKF7 RCCBs are installed in distribution boards and consumer units worldwide wherever earth leakage protection is specified by the wiring regulations.
 From the main incoming RCCB in a domestic consumer unit to the equipment-level RCCB in an industrial control panel, these devices provide the first line of defense against electric shock and electrical fire.

 KRIPAL residual current circuit breakers are manufactured on a dedicated RCD assembly line where the summation current transformer core is wound and tested, the sensitive trip relay is calibrated to the rated residual operating current, and the complete RCCB undergoes a ramp test and trip time verification for global residential and industrial earth leakage protection.

 The integrated test button circuit is verified on every unit by an automated actuator that presses the test button and confirms trip relay operation.
-The contact position indicator (red/green flag) is visually inspected by an automated camera system to confirm positive indication in both ON and tripped states.
+The contact position indicator is visually inspected by an automated camera system to confirm positive indication in both ON and tripped states.

 Laser-marked part numbers aligned with your catalog, OEM-branded packaging, and customized instruction sheets are available.
 Unbranded supply is provided upon request for private label production of RCCBs.